 These data come from the Employment Projections program.
 For additional employment projections information, see Occupational Employment in Occupational Outlook Quarterly, Winter 2003-04.
 The occupations featured in the chart, in addition to usually requiring a bachelor’s or graduate degree, also have annual earnings, based on 2002 data, classified as “very high” ($41,820 or higher) or “high” ($27,500 to $41,780).

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Projected employment in high-paying occupations requiring a bachelor’s or graduate degree on the Internet at http://www.bls.gov/opub/ted/2004/mar/wk3/art03.htm (visited March 10, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Projected employment in high-paying occupations requiring a bachelor’s or graduate degree on the Internet at https://www.bls.gov/opub/ted/2004/mar/wk3/art03.htm (visited July 25, 2017).

 Recent editions of Spotlight on Statistics

 A look at the relationship between employee wages and access to, participation in, and costs of employer-sponsored medical, dental, and vision care benefit plans.

 A look at participation and time spent in sports and exercise activities.